openstack-archive/ironic-staging-drivers/doc/source/drivers/ansible.rst

     DevStack in 'developer' mode using ``screen``.

 Requirements
 ============

 ironic
-    Requires ironic API ≥ 1.22 when using callback functionality.
-    For better logging, ironic should be > 6.1.0 release.
+    Requires ironic of Newton release or newer.

 Ansible
     Tested with and targets Ansible ≥ 2.1